chef/automate/components/docs-chef-io/content/automate/chef-automate-ha-prerequisites.md

 The on-Premise deployment supports four types of migration:

-- Existing A2HA to Automate HA
+- **Existing A2HA to Automate HA**

+    {{< note >}} A2HA user can be migrated to Automate HA with a minimum Chef Automate version [20201230192246](https://docs.chef.io/release_notes_automate/#20201230192246). {{< /note >}}

+    To migrate your existing A2HA data to the newly deployed Chef Automate HA, firstly:

+    - Your machine should have the ability to mount the file system, which was mounted to A2HA cluster for backup purposes, to Automate HA.
+    - Configure the A2HA to take backup on a mounted network drive (location example: `/mnt/automate_backup`).

+Click [here](/automate/ha_existing_a2ha_to_automate_ha/) to know more about the process of migration.

-- In-Place A2HA to Automate HA
+- **In-Place A2HA to Automate HA**

+    To migrate your in-place A2HA to Automate HA, firstly you should have:

+    - A healthy state of the A2HA cluster to take fresh backup.
+    - A2HA is configured to take backup on a mounted network drive (location example: `/mnt/automate_backup`).
+    - Availability of 60% of space.

+Click [here](/automate/ha_inplace_migration/) to know more about the process of migration.

-- Chef Backend to Automate HA
+- **Chef Backend to Automate HA**

+Click here to know more.

-- Automate to Automate HA
+- **Automate to Automate HA**

+Click here to know more.